 The TRiO-SSS at Paul Smith’s College is completely funded by the U.S. Department of Education.
 Our most recent five-year grant, for $1.2 million, serves 165 students a year.

 LEARN MORE & APPLY

-- Professional tutoring for English, writing and math
+- Professional assistance with writing, research, and math